melroy89/fastify-shared-schema-issue/README.md

 # Reproducible git repo for Fastify shared schema issue

 By default Fastify Swagger is using OpenAPI v2 spec, **here** the bug **is present**.
-When using OpenAPI v3 spec, the error below does no longer appears.
+When using OpenAPI v3 spec, the error below does no longer appear.
+It doesn't mean we shouldn't solve it, since OpenAPI v2 spec with Fastify-swagger still has this problem.

 See code: `app.js` & `routes/root.js`